|St. Catharine's College Choir|

 St Catharine’s College lies at the historic centre of Cambridge; founded in 1473, there has been a choir associated with the college for over a hundred years; since 2008 the choral tradition at St Catharine’s has been augmented by a Girls’ Choir, the first college-based choir of its type in the UK.

-In this special sequence, the Girls’ Choir and College Choir create nine lessons and carols with a feminine slant.
-Contemporary carols and Medieval chant rub shoulders in this imaginative, secular reworking of a traditional service.
-Celebrated author Sophie Kinsella will read between music by Sally Beamish, Christopher Fox, Nicola LeFanu, Stevie Wishart, Tansy Davies and a specially-commissioned carol by Hannah Kendall.
+In this special sequence, the choirs of St Catharine’s College create a sequence of ‘lessons and carols’ with a feminine slant.
+Contemporary carols and Medieval chant rub shoulders in this imaginative reworking of the traditional service, combining the secular and sacred.
+Actor and writer Helen Duff will read between music by Sally Beamish, Nicola LeFanu, Stevie Wishart, James Macmillan, Hannah Kendall and a specially-commissioned carol from Diana Burrell.

 The choirs of St Catharine’s have released five discs in recent years on the Resonus Classics label, championing the best in contemporary British choral music as well as little-known Renaissance repertoire.
 Regularly broadcast on BBC Radio 3 and 4, they are known for their innovative and inclusive programming, working with artists from Central Europe and the Middle East, and for pioneering education initiatives such as STEM in SONG.